Negotiating New or Amending a CSA

 • Key areas of pricing discretion are not fully explored

-• Negotiation leverage is not always maximised
+• Negotiation leverage is not maximised

 We understand where these gaps exist and how to address them.